-In order to reproducibly deposit DNA molecules on metallic electrodes, a microscopy technique is needed to observe the molecules on the substrate.
-Two main microscopy techniques have sufficient resolution to properly image DNA molecules.
-Transmission electron microscopy (TEM) is the oldest technique which allows to study DNA molecules and still offers the best spacial resolution and chemical sensitivity.
-However it has the disadvantage that molecules have to be deposited on thin suspended carbon films on a TEM grid.
+Transmission electron microscopy (TEM) is the oldest technique which allows one to study DNA molecules and still offers the best spacial resolution and chemical sensitivity.
+However, it has the disadvantage that molecules have to be deposited on thin suspended carbon films on a TEM grid.
 A special surface treatment is required in order to capture DNA molecules on hydrophobic carbon films, and often molecules have to be "stained" with heavy metal salts (uranyl acetate) to improve contrast [23].
-Recently atomic force microscopy emerged as an alternative technique for visualization of single DNA molecules [24], in liquid and in air.
+Recently, atomic force microscopy emerged as an alternative technique for visualization of single DNA molecules [24], in liquid and in air.
 For this purpose DNA molecules must first be absorbed on a flat surface, which is usually mica because it can be easily cleaved in order to provide an atomically flat surface.
 In the past few years AFM resolution achieved incredible improvements.
-For example recently it was shown that it is possible to determine the chemical structure of organic molecules absorbed on a surface using an atomic force microscope in a mode where individual atoms can be resolved [25, 26].
+For example recently it was shown that it is possible to determine the chemical structure of organic molecules absorbed on a surface using an atomic force microscope in a mode where individual atoms can be resolved [25,26].

-Mica and DNA are both negatively charged in a water solution and therefore there is no adsorption of DNA onto Mica when only monovalent salt is present in solution at neutral pH [27].
+Mica and DNA are both negatively charged in a water solution and therefore there is no adsorption of DNA onto mica when only monovalent salt is present in solution at neutral pH [27].
 Binding sites can be created by adding a poly-valent salt such as MgCl2.
-Table I gives the chemical composition of a a typical solution we used for deposition of lambda DNA molecules onto a mica substrate.
-The choice of the ammonium acetate buffer is unusual, it is chosen mainly for consistency with buffers used in [11, 12].
+Table 1 gives the chemical composition of a typical solution we used for deposition of lambda DNA molecules onto a mica substrate.
+The choice of the ammonium acetate buffer is unusual, it is chosen mainly for consistency with buffers used in [11,12].
 Historically this choice is also motivated by the use of ammonium acetate in some standard protocols from electron microscopy on DNA molecules [28].
-The solution of Table I contains only a very small amount of ethylenediaminetetraacetic acid (EDTA) from the native solution, hence it is not suitable for DNA storage.
-EDTA neutralizes metallic ions such as $Ca^{2+}$ or $Fe^{3+}$ which are always present in small quantity in solution, and act as catalysts for metal-dependent enzymes which can damage DNA.
-For this reason we never used solutions from Tab.
-I for longer than a single day.
+The solution of Table 1 contains only a very small amount of ethylenediaminetetraacetic acid (EDTA) from the native solution, hence it is not suitable for DNA storage.
+EDTA neutralizes metallic ions such as Ca2+ or Fe3+ which are always present in small quantity in solution, and act as catalysts for metal-dependent enzymes which can damage DNA.
+For this reason we never used solutions from Table 1 for longer than a single day.

-In order to achieve a reproducible deposition of $\lambda$ -DNA onto mica the following protocol was suggested to us by D. Klinov.
-In order to obtain stable humidity conditions during DNA deposition, the sample and DNA solution are kept in a closed petri box with wet filter paper at the bottom (see Fig. 2).
-A drop of DNA solution (volume $\simeq 100 \ \mu$ L) is deposited onto the clean side of a para-film sheet folded around a glass slide.
+In order to achieve a reproducible deposition of λ -DNA onto mica we followed the protocol described bellow.
+In order to obtain stable humidity conditions during DNA deposition, the sample and DNA solution are kept in a closed Petri box with wet filter paper at the bottom (see Fig. 2).
+A drop of DNA solution (volume $\simeq 100~\mu$ L) is deposited onto the clean side of a parafilm sheet folded around a glass slide.
 The freshly cleaved mica sample is then deposited on top of the drop (clean side facing down).
 This reduces the area of the water-air interface during deposition and reduces the contamination of the drop.
-After 10 minutes, many $\lambda$ -DNA molecules are attached to the mica surface at several anchoring points and the sample can be moved onto of a purified watter droplet where salt residues are left to dissolve for around 10 minutes.
+After 10 minutes, many λ -DNA molecules are attached to the mica surface at several anchoring points and the sample can be moved onto of a purified watter droplet where salt residues are left to dissolve for around 10 minutes.
 This rinsing process is repeated two times.